raemounz/springboot-react/README.md

 This is a seed project using [Spring Boot](https://start.spring.io) for backend and [React](https://reactjs.org) for frontend.

-The frontend is created usinng [Create React App](https://create-react-app.dev).
+The frontend is created using [Create React App](https://create-react-app.dev).
 It provides named build configurations for development, staging, and production environments respectively:

 - .env.dev